For new self-publishing authors, Amazon KDP and KDP Select can cause confusion

 KDP Select Cons

-Exclusivity restrictions stop you from being able to offer or promote your ebook anywhere else other than Amazon.
+Exclusivity restrictions stop you from being able to offer or promote your ebook for free anywhere else other than Amazon.

 Auto-renewal can be a trap.
 Check carefully to avoid rolling over for another three months.